Paul Scraton takes a closer look at David Clay Large’s comprehensive history of the city…

 The Mauerpark full of people on a Sunday, searching through the flea-market or singing karaoke on that stretch of land that had once been the death strip, accessed only by border guards and their dogs.
 The playground where my daughter swings, sandwiched between two Altbau houses, the space cleared by a falling World War Two bomb.
 Many of the great historical events of the past 150 years played themselves out on the streets of this city, and they continue to shape the lives of the people to this day.

-Large is especially strong on culture, providing an overview of the artistic landscape of the city, such as the role of theatres during the Nazi-era, the underground dissident arts scene of the GDR, as well as high-culture rivalries between conductors and orchestras, the motivations behind the Kaiser’s art collections, and how the architects were chosen to re-build the Potsdamer Platz following the fall of the Berlin Wall.
+What makes Large’s book stand out from other Berlin tomes is the time and space it devotes to aspects of the history of the city that are often unsatisfactorily covered or completely ignored in lesser works.
+Large is especially strong on culture, providing an overview of the artistic landscape of the city, such as the role of theatres during the Nazi-era, the underground art scene of the GDR, as well as high-culture rivalries between conductors and orchestras, the motivations behind the Kaiser’s art collections, and how the architects were chosen to re-build the Potsdamer Platz following the fall of the Berlin Wall.

-Large is also careful to explore in depth the lifestyles and conditions facing ordinary Berliners.
-Whilst the twenties were roaring and the West End was a hotbed of glamorous decadence, the factory workers of Wedding, Prenzlauer Berg and Kreuzberg were living in unimaginable conditions, and the link between the economic realities of the 1920s and 1930s and the social unrest and tension that ultimately resulted in the rise of the Nazis and the horror and catastrophe that followed is persuasively made.
+Large also explores the lifestyles and conditions of ordinary Berliners. throughout the decades.
+Whilst the twenties were roaring and the West End was a hotbed of glamorous decadence, the factory workers of Wedding, Prenzlauer Berg and Kreuzberg were living in unimaginable conditions, and the link between the economic realities of the 1920s and 1930s, and the social unrest and tension that ultimately resulted in the rise of the Nazis—and the horror and catastrophe that followed—is persuasively made.

 Books like this not only inform but also feed the imagination.
-So now, when I stand at Potsdamer Platz, I do not only see this ‘international airport space’, but also the Potsdamer Platz of a century back, when it was the busiest intersection in Europe.
+These days, when I stand at Potsdamer Platz, I do not only see this ‘international airport space’ but also the Potsdamer Platz of a century ago, when it was the busiest intersection in Europe.
 I can see the hotels, department stores, theatres and dancehalls, all illuminated by neon lights; a riotous celebration of Berlin as a metropolis that could rival anything across the ocean.

-The Kempinski Haus with its seating for three thousand diners, and the Cafe Josty with its window-seats filled with a sneering gathering of artists and dreamers, looking out over the Platz, where horse-drawn carts competed for space with electric trams and one of the first sets of traffic lights in the world tried to bring order to the chaos.
+The Kempinski Haus, with its seating for three thousand diners, and Cafe Josty’s window-seats filled with artists and dreamers looking out over the square, where horse-drawn carts compete for space with electric trams, and where one of the first sets of traffic lights in the world tried to bring order to the chaos.

 How did we get from there to here?
 Read David Clay Large’s book to find out.